Posted on October 18, 2018

 Boat safety: Leaving your boat moored to a dock or off a buoy all the time puts it in a vulnerable position for exterior and interior damage.
 From rainstorms to high winds and beyond, different water levels and conditions can do a number on your boat (and dock!).
 Along with damage to the bottom and sides of it, that means you’re also relying on the bilge pump to take care of any water that enters the boat (which isn’t always the best solution).

 A boat is a major investment, and a boat lift provides protection for it.
-From secure storage to damage prevention, a boat lift can help you keep your boat in better condition for a longer period of time.
+From secure storage to damage prevention, boat lift storage can help you keep your boat in better condition for a longer period of time.
 It can also make it easier to enjoy time on the water!
 A boat lift canopy, for example, protects your boat from UV rays and wind and allows for quick boating access.
 Instead of a tight cover that leaves your boat musty and at risk for mold or mildew problems, a canopy allows your boat to air out during storage.

 ShoreMaster is proud to offer a wide selection of trusted boat lifts for all of your boat dock needs.
 Once you choose between a vertical, hydraulic, pontoon, or PWC lift, you’ll have to determine your boat lift capacity.
 This is a combination of the style and size of your boat, and the type of dock you have plays into it as well.
 The most important factor, however, is the weight of your boat — and that goes beyond the base dry weight!
 The full boat lift weight capacity you’ll need includes gas, batteries, water, storage, water sports equipment, and any other item you’ll have on the boat.